 Voting method for everyone

-Janeček Method (D21) is a novel voting method for collective decision-making.
-It provides multiple votes of plus and minus value.
-With multiple votes, we can express our preferences more accurately, and find consensus.
+The D21 - Janeček method is a novel voting method for collective decision-making.
+With multiple votes, we can express our preferences more precisely and find consensus.

-It can be used to prioritise topics, facilitate internal communication, and make the decision-making processes more democratic and efficient.
+The D21 - Janeček method can be used to prioritise topics, facilitate communication and deliberation, and make the decision-making processes more transparent, fair and efficient.

 Beyond group decision-making, this method can be effective in opinion polling and surveying, in situations where we are looking to identify priorities, agreements, and controversies on specific topics.